xvan-ham/ft_server/README.md

 Docker enables you to run in a controlled isolated environment, meaning anyone who runs a program within the docker environment will be able to do so in **exaclty** the same environment - therefore no machine-specific problems can arise.
 It can do so without without needing a full VM (Virtual Machine), which makes Docker more lightweight (Docker uses the host OS to manage hardware rather than a VM splitting hardware use).
 As a note, by default Docker will kill the container when the **docker run** process is complete.

+Build this docker image using:
+`docker build -t ft_server .` which will build the docker image using the Dockerfile in the current directory, tagging said image as *ft_server*.

+Run the image (as a new container) using:
+`docker run --rm -p 80:80 -p 443:443 -it ft_server /bin/bash` which will run the container with the specified port mapping (80 for default server, 443 for ssl verification) and an interactive terminal using the `/bin/bash` command (/bin/bash can be omitted from this command, it will default to it); optionally name the container using `--name <container name>` switch.

 ### Useful Commands for ft_server
 * **docker image ls** - *lists* current docker images.
 * **docker image rm <image\_name>** - **deletes** specified docker image.